mluckcuck/mluckcuck.github.io/teaching.md

 * I also assisted in a workshop session on LaTeX for an MSc module.
 There were approximately 12 masters-level students.

-Child and Teenage Education
+Volunteering and Outreach
 ---------

+During my time at the University of Liverpool, I was involved in a existing outreach activity called [Lego Rovers](http://legorovers.csc.liv.ac.uk/).
+This uses Lego Mindstorms kits to teach children some of the basic ideas about artificial intelligence.
+I ran the 'drop-in' stand on my own, at Liverpool's Light Night festival.
+I [wrote a post](/legorovers-lightNight) about the festival and what I did.
+I've helped as part of a team running workshops, for example at an [event at Speke Hall](/legorovers-spekeHall).
+I've also run two days of workshops myself, as part of an [event about space](/legorovers-worldMuseum), at Liverpool's World Museum.

-I volunteer with a local [Code Club](https://www.codeclub.org.uk), helping children to learn basic programming and computational thinking, using [Scratch](https://scratch.mit.edu/about).
+I [volunteered](/code-club) with a local [Code Club](https://www.codeclub.org.uk), helping children to learn basic programming and computational thinking, using [Scratch](https://scratch.mit.edu/about).
 I find Scratch a useful language for teaching children programming, because it only allows blocks of code to fit together in a grammatically correct way.
 This focusses debugging on the _logic_ of the program rather than the syntax of the language.

 I also taught children (ranging from 8-14) basic programming skills with <a href="https://twitter.com/yorkmakerhub">York Maker Hub <i class="fa fa-twitter-square fa-1x"></i></a> (which has sinced closed).
 We ran sessions that allowed the children to build and program various projects on a variety of platforms, including [Scratch](https://scratch.mit.edu/about), [Makey Makey](https://makeymakey.com/), and [Lego Mindstorms](https://www.lego.com/en-gb/mindstorms/).